hibbitts-design/docsify-this/README.md

 With Docsify-This you can:

-* Publish your Markdown files as standalone web pages, with no website setup or build process required
+* Publish your Markdown files as web pages, with no website setup or build process required
-* Visually style your standalone web pages using a point-and-click Web Page Builder
+* Visually style your web pages using a point-and-click Web Page Builder
-* Share existing GitHub-hosted Markdown files as standalone web pages, with an optional 'Edit this Page' link
+* Share existing GitHub-hosted Markdown files as web pages, with an optional 'Edit this Page' link
 * Seamlessly embed constraint-free Markdown/HTML, which you have authored, into other platforms (e.g. LMS or CMS)
 * Reuse existing Markdown content by seamlessly embedding it within other platforms (e.g. LMS or CMS)
 * Utilize the supported URL parameters when embedding content to match each destination platform better visually